Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 What is the difference between MEDIF and FREMEC?

-In general, the MEDIF is valid for a shorter period of time and may need to be filled in for each trip.
-The FREMEC, on the other hand, is usually valid for longer, as it is related to the passenger’s permanent and stable health condition.
+In general, MEDIF is valid for a shorter period of time and may need to be filled in for each trip.
+FREMEC, on the other hand, is usually valid for longer, as it is related to the passenger’s permanent and stable health condition.

 Each airline has its own procedure for approving medical documentation.
 It is therefore advisable to go directly to each airline’s website to check for specific information and guidelines.
-In general, airlines make the MEDIF and FREMEC forms available for download, so passengers can arrange for the doctor to fill them in and sign them before booking the ticket.
+In general, airlines have MEDIF and FREMEC forms available for download, so passengers can arrange for the doctor to fill them in and sign them before booking the ticket.

-- traveling on a stretcher or in an incubator;
+• if traveling on a stretcher or in an incubator;

-- due to a mental or intellectual disability, cannot understand flight safety instructions; or
+• due to a mental or intellectual disability, cannot understand flight safety instructions; or

-- cannot attend to their physiological needs without assistance.
+• cannot attend to their physiological needs without assistance.

 In these cases, the airline must provide the Passenger with Special Assistance Needs with a companion at no extra charge, or require the presence of a companion of the passenger’s choice and charge for the companion’s seat equal to or less than 20% of the value of the air ticket purchased by the Passenger with Special Assistance Needs.
 The discount is valid for any ticket issued from Brazil.